inv4fee2020/pli_node_conf/manualscript_integrate_bkup.md

 ---

    4. Copy the legacy credentials files to conform with the updated standard.
-      The following table shows the
+      The following table shows the transform path from legacy to updated;

       Legacy | Updated
       :---: | :---:
       |apicredentials.txt | .env.apicred
       |password.txt | .env.password

+      run the following commands to achieve the file standardisation;

             cd ~/plugin-deployment
             cp apicredentials.txt .env.apicred